 We have licensed and supported a Unity WebView for the last 5 years and greatly enjoyed the interaction and use cases provided by our clients.
-Unfortunately, we have had to make the very difficult decision to discontinue development on uWebKit.
+Unfortunately, we have had to make the very difficult decision to discontinue developing and licensing uWebKit.
 Please see below for more information.

-If you need access to a previous version of uWebKit or have any other questions, please contact email@example.com referencing your product key.
+If you are using uWebKit2 and need to reset activations or receive the final build, please contact firstname.lastname@example.org referencing your product key.

-We greatly appreciate the support of our clients and are working to make the best of this situation.
+We greatly appreciate the support of our clients.

 Thoughts on the Unity Asset Store (as of June 3rd, 2016)